jwashek/exagora.me/_posts/2024-04-02-early-church-on-predestination.md

 This is quite a *nail-in-the-coffin* quote from Irenaeus.
 This is precisely what Irenaeus is describing in why some remain in unbelief; they've been turned over to unbelief since they never would have believed and "*which they have themselves chosen for themselves*" anyways.
 And in His foreknowledge, God can choose to interact with us based upon that foreknowledge.

 Another way of looking at this would be understanding the Hebrew word for "hardened", [ḥāzaq](https://www.blueletterbible.org/lexicon/h2388/kjv/wlc/0-1/).
 This word means "to strengthen", or in other words, God giving Pharoah over to his own devices and allowing more freedom in his own choosing.
 Think of it like this, if you put a lump of wax and a lump of clay to sit in the sun, one will melt (wax) while the other will harden (clay).
 Each of us has a heart of wax or clay, and through God's interaction with us, though He shines the same light of the same sun upon every individual, it is a heart of wax that will melt to His love or a heart of clay that will harden against it.

-## Conclusion
-The early church fathers, especially that of the ante-Nicene era, believed in God's divine foreknowledge as a result of His choosing things to come to pass.
-They denied fatalistic or divine deterministic doctrine as what's commonly espoused with Calvinism or those believers in Reformed doctrine.
-The focus on GOD's divine foreknowledge is their lens in how they viewed predestination.
-Their lens was not arbitrary choosing and this is abundantly clear in their writings.
-However, like with anything, don't take my word for it; read the ante-Nicene fathers works yourselves to get a more well-rounded understanding of their teachings.

 <script src='https://www.blueletterbible.org/assets-v3/scripts/blbToolTip/BLB_ScriptTagger-min.js' type='text/javascript'></script>